4 Ways to Access Sites in China Securely in 2025

 In the absence of access to well-rounded news sources, it becomes exceedingly difficult to remain informed and hold your government accountable—a situation that authoritarian powers specifically favor.

 The Chinese government has now banned the operation of VPNs that aren’t pre-approved by, well, themselves.
 These approved VPN services are likely to provide users’ information to the government, or even install backdoor access for easier surveillance.
-It‘s also highly unlikely that these VPNs will be able to bypass the firewall.
+It‘s also highly unlikely that these VPNs will be able to access Facebook or Google.

 This undermines all the privacy features that VPNs offer, making them more like trackers than online security tools.

-Most foreign VPN websites have already been blocked by the firewall itself, leaving users no way to set up an account from within the country.
-So, if you’re already in China and you didn’t set a VPN up before you arrived, you can use the tips above to restore your internet access.
+Most foreign VPN websites have already been blocked, so it’s difficult to set up an account from within the country.
+So, if you’re already in China and you didn’t set a VPN up before you arrived, you can use the tips above to restore secure internet access.

-If you’re still preparing for your trip, don’t forget to pack one of our recommended VPNs for China – they have all been tested to make sure they work smoothly in the country and bypass the Great Firewall with ease.
+If you’re still preparing for your trip, don’t forget to pack one of our recommended VPNs for China — they have all been tested to make sure they work smoothly in the country.
 In addition, although China has banned the use of non-government-approved VPNs, there aren't any public reports of a tourist being penalized for using one.
 The common practice is that China fights VPNs by technologically blocking them, and not by chasing after the people who use them.
 This means you shouldn’t have to worry about your safety.

 Conclusion

-While programs like Tor and Ultrasurf can offer a means to bypass the Great Firewall, it is always advisable to install a VPN before traveling as the superior choice.
+While programs like Tor and Ultrasurf can offer ways to unblock content, it is always advisable to install a VPN before traveling, as it’s the superior choice.

 Further Reading: